How to Prepare for Anal: The Beginner’s Guide

 Never in butt play history has anal sex been talked about actively and openly until now.
 Yet, there remains a ton of misguided information, negative stigma, and unprepped first-time experiences that deter many folx from adding anal sex to their pleasure menu.

-Let GIDDI help you better understand and feel comfortable about anal sex that is too satisfying to pass up.
-With the proper knowledge and prep, we’ve got your backside covered.
+Let us help you better understand and feel comfortable about anal sex that is too satisfying to pass up.
+With the proper knowledge, anal training, and prep, we've covered your backside.